stevenhaddox/rvm_fw/README.md

 # RVM::FW Edition

-RVM::FW is meant to be a simple Sinatra application that you can easily deploy on an intranet server and enable quick and easy access to install multiple ruby versions side-by-side the way RVM does at home.
+RVM::FW is meant to be a simple Sinatra application that you can easily deploy on an intranet/local network server and enable quick and easy access to install multiple ruby versions side-by-side the way RVM does at home.

 ## Setting up RVM::FW